saikatkumardey/snapsort/README.md

 ## Contributing

 We welcome contributions to SnapSort.
-Please read the contributing guidelines to get started.
+Feel free to open a pull request or issue.

 ## License